kevinZepeda/NokiaParser/README.md

 # Nokia Parser

-This is a very usefull tool to parse some data from Nokia Router Devices, in really this is a experiment, this is useless for you and this code is so so very bad, you can not use this in PROD.
+This is a very useful tool to parse some data from Nokia Router Devices, actually this is an experiment, that is useless for you and the code is so bad, you can't use it in PROD.

 ### Features in this Version
 * Module **Stage1**.